pixop/video-compare/README.md

     video-compare -w 1280x720 video1.mp4 video2.mp4

-Automatic loop playback, triggered when the buffer fills or end-of-file is reached, streamlines video analysis, eliminating the need for manual replay initiation (ping-pong mode `pp` is also available):
+Automatic in-buffer loop playback, triggered when the buffer fills or end-of-file is reached, streamlines video analysis by eliminating the need for manual replay initiation (bidirectional "ping-pong" mode, `pp`, is also available):

     video-compare -a on video1.mp4 video2.mp4